Welcome to Jack Endino's Recording and Mastering Studio Search Engine.

 You'll notice that the visual layout is pretty terse.
 My goal: maximum density of information and ease of use, and most importantly, monitor and browser compatibility, so there's no fancy graphics, no waiting for huge pages to render or huge flash files to download.
 It is not intended to supercede a studio's own website; it's just a search tool.
 (But, hey, if you don't have your own studio site, at least this is something.)

-I've tested the site pretty extensively for compatibility, on Macs and PCs.
+I've tested the site pretty extensively for compatibility, on Macs/PCs/Linux.
 I ain't saying it's flawless though.
 Bugs should be reported to me.
 (Please mention browser version and operating system.)
 But first, be sure and Read This.

 Go back to the top of this page